2018 GRANT APPLICATION DOWNLOAD HERE

 The Foundation does not have the resources to offer financial assistance for scholarships or educational funding.

 No. The Foundation does not fund travel expenses or conference fees.
-While many are undoubtedly worthwhile endeavors, they remain outside of our purview.
+This includes room and board.
+While many are undoubtedly worthwhile endeavors, they remain outside our purview.
+We do review requests for honorariums.

-The Foundation typically will not consider grants from organizations whose annual budget is $1 million or more.
+The Foundation typically will not consider grants from NFPs whose annual budget is $1 million or more.
 The overall size and annual budget of each applicant is taken into consideration.
 Foundation grants are relatively modest in size and, therefore, the larger the annual budget, the less likely we may deem the funds necessary.
 This enables us to prioritize our grants to applicants with fewer organizational resources.
+We do look at specific projects within large NFPs that meet our Mission and request that our branding/logo be used as appropriate for that exhibit, performance, etc.

 We are more inclined to work with groups after the large documentary project has been completed to help them make their educational reel/DVD, as the cost per capita is more within our grassroots framework of granting.